davidliwei/awesome-CRISPR/README.md

 - [Lindel](https://lindel.gs.washington.edu/Lindel/) - [webserver] -  A Logistic regression model for accurate indel prediction induced by Cas9 cleavage.
 [NAR 2019](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz487/5511473)
 - [Microhomology-Predictor](http://www.rgenome.net/mich-calculator/) - [webserver] - A web tool can simply predict the mutation patterns caused by microhomology-mediated end joining (MMEJ) and estimate how frequently unwanted in-frame deletions would happen.
 - [SPROUT](https://zou-group.github.io/SPROUT) - [webserver] - A machine learning algorithm to predict the repair outcome of a CRISPR-CAS9 knockout experiment.
 Trained in primary human T cells, SPROUT may facilitate design of SpCas9 guide RNAs in therapeutically important primary human cells.
+- [CRISPR-SURF](https://github.com/pinellolab/CRISPR-SURF): "CRISPR-Screening of Uncharacterized Region Function" a computational framework to discover regulatory elements by deconvolution of CRISPR tiling screen data

 ## Screening analysis

 - [BAGEL](https://sourceforge.net/projects/bagel-for-knockout-screens/) - [Python] - An algorithm is designed to identify negatively selected genes, by calculating a Bayes factor for each gene representing a confidence measure that the gene knockout results in a fitness defect.
 Bayesian analysis of gene knockout screens using pooled library CRISPR or RNAi.